Alloyed/loverocks/README.md

 Installing
 ----------

 To install LÖVERocks you'll first need a copy of Luarocks to host it.
 Luarocks should itself use either Lua 5.1 or Luajit (because that's what LÖVE itself uses) and it should be relatively up-to-date, which as of writing means either Luarocks 2.3.0 or 2.4.0.
+Note that luarocks 3 is not yet supported but is being actively worked on.

 If you're on Windows, [the official package][W] works.
 Notably, Lua For Windows does _not_ work: its Luarocks version is too old.